The Projection Booth

 August 20: The Wolf of Wall Street (1929).
 George Bancfroft as a merciliess stockbroker who short-sells copper and ruins his friends' fortunes.
 Paired with the two-reel Hot Scotch (1928) starring Jack Duffy.

-My last photo stops there, though the next title appears to be Abie's Irish Rose (1928), a Jewish-Irish culture-clash comedy starring Charles Buddy Rogers and Nancy Carroll.
+August 27: My last photo stops there, though the next and last title is Abie's Irish Rose (1928), a Jewish-Irish culture-clash comedy starring Charles Buddy Rogers and Nancy Carroll.
 Only parts of this film survive today.